-“We wanted to standardize HR processes with one system used by everyone in the organization globally for everything from recruiting and onboarding to performance management, compensation, learning and development, and succession planning,” Sze says.
+“We wanted to standardise HR processes with one system used by everyone in the organisation globally for everything from recruiting and onboarding to performance management, compensation, learning and development, and succession planning,” Sze says.
 “This is a key initiative for us, as our people are one of our company’s biggest assets.”

-Currently, DXC is helping ONE upgrade by moving all of its SAP instances to the latest version of S/4HANA.
-ONE is also considering moving additional functions to SAP as well as strengthening its risk management and fraud prevention programs.
+DXC is also helping ONE upgrade by moving all of its SAP instances to the latest version of S/4HANA.
+The company is also considering moving additional functions to SAP, as well as strengthening its risk management and fraud prevention programs.

-Whenever ONE introduces new environments or platforms, DXC ensures they are brought on board according to Google Cloud’s defined security framework and guidelines and monitored appropriately on both the application and infrastructure layers — an easier task with the systems integrated on one platform.
+Whenever ONE introduces new environments or platforms, DXC ensures they are brought on board according to Google Cloud’s defined security framework and guidelines, and they are monitored appropriately on both the application and infrastructure layers — an easier task with the systems integrated on one platform.

 “Being a large global service provider, DXC can put resources in place to support us locally where we need it.”

 Alan Sze Deputy general manager of Business Processes and IT, ONE